fulviabuonanno/material-color-wizard/README.md

 - Create more documentation and examples
 - Keep the magic alive! ✨

 Even a small contribution makes a big difference in keeping this project thriving.
-Thank you for being part of our magical community! 🧙‍♀️
+Thank you for being part of this magical community! 🧙‍♀️

 ---